Telenav/mesakit/documentation/building/build-setup.md

 > Without the correct environment variables set, the setup script in Step 3 won't work.

-1. Copy the provided mesakit-profile to your root folder

-        cp mesakit/setup/mesakit-profile ~/.mesakit-profile

-2. *If you have checked MesaKit out in a different workspace* from KivaKit, you will need to change the **MESAKIT_WORKSPACE** variable to the workspace where you checked it out.
+1. *If you have checked MesaKit out in a different workspace* from KivaKit, you will need to change the **MESAKIT_WORKSPACE** variable to the workspace where you checked it out.

        export MESAKIT_WORKSPACE=$HOME/Workspace

 > **MESAKIT_WORKSPACE** must point to your *workspace* **NOT** the *mesakit* project in the workspace

-3. Start a new shell window
+2. Shut down your terminal program and start a new shell window

 <img src="https://www.kivakit.org/images/horizontal-line-512.png" srcset="https://www.kivakit.org/images/horizontal-line-512-2x.png 2x"></img>